 • Critically evaluating research and communicating findings in literature reviews

-• Conducting effective literature searches
+• Conducting effective literature searches for the life sciences and humanities

 • Identifying and communicating your relevant abilities in applications